Have you been chosen for FAFSA Federal verification?

 Keep all pertinent documentation available

-The verification process typically starts up after tax return season.
+The FAFSA Federal Verification process typically starts up after tax return season.
 This is a good time to have all of those documents filed and accessible in case you’re chosen for an audit.
 Your college financial aid office will ask for a variety of different documents such as W-2s, tax return transcripts and siblings’ college registration forms.

-Just because you receive a verification request doesn’t mean that the office suspects that your FAFSA data was incorrect.
+Just because you receive a FAFSA Federal Verification request doesn’t mean that the office suspects that your FAFSA data was incorrect.
 If you keep all of your documentation ready to go, this will be an easy step.
-The financial aid office can decide to keep your student’s financial award the same, decrease it or increase it depending on the resolution.
+The financial aid office can decide to keep your student’s financial award the same, decrease it, or increase it depending on the resolution.

-Stay on top of communication around FAFSA verification season
+Stay on top of communication around FAFSA Federal verification season

 Your FAFSA may have been chosen for verification, but you just haven’t seen the communication.
 This could delay your award or you may even lose some of your financial aid if you miss this important period.
-During the verification process, financial aid offices will send out notices by mail or more commonly emails to students’ college email addresses.
+During the FAFSA Federal Verification process, financial aid offices will send out notices by mail or more commonly emails to students’ college email addresses.

 After FAFSA filing deadlines, you’ll want to watch your communications from the school to see if they’re requesting verification on any of the information you supplied in your FAFSA application.